 Size: 120 acres

 Hours: Dawn to Dusk

-Parking: Roadside parking on Modoc Street.
-Look for the Duxbury Conservation signs.
+Parking: No on-site parking.
 Pedestrian access from North Hill Marsh and Knapp Town Forest.

 Trail Difficulty: Easy, Medium

 Dogs: Dogs must remain on leash.
 Scoop the poop!

 Boat Ramp: No